 - Do not immediately rush to make public posts and comments before allowing the individual a chance to correct the potential error

 - Do not make disparaging comments publicly (especially if you haven’t given the individual a change to respond)

 - Do not forget that reputation is everything and although copyright infringement is never acceptable, there is usually a easy fix without causing more damage

 - Do not be a cyber-bully in an attempt to get the result you want; This is never EVER the way to handle business situations.

 - Allow the person 24 hours to respond to your inquiry since people are in different time zones and aren’t online 24 hours a day

 What to do

-- Try to give the benefit of the doubt to the individual in hope of reaching them
+- Try and give the benefit of the doubt to the person or company when trying to reach them

 - Be prepared to show or provide evidence of the infringed content

 - Remain calm as the issue will likely get resolved without having to take things further